GitHub Actions Error: Resource not accessible by integration

 Environment-Specific Notes

-- GitHub.com (Cloud): This is where you'll most frequently encounter and fix this error.
-The default permissions for
+- GitHub.com (Cloud): This is the most common environment.
+The default

 Frequently Asked Questions